 Once you identify clubs that have the range and quality of offerings you want, examine the kinds of financial commitments they require.
 Increasingly, rather than charging big initiation fees and pushing long-term memberships, fitness centers let you pay monthly via automatic checking account debit or credit card, and allow you to quit when you want—although many offer lower monthly fees or waive initiation fees if you agree to pay for a year or more, or prepay for the full year.
 No matter the arrangement, fitness companies know—and expect—that many new members will lose interest and stop using the club but keep right on paying each month.

 Before signing any contract, ask about cancellation and freeze rules, and make sure any promises made are put in writing.
 If they claim you can cancel your membership at any time, make sure that’s in the contract.
 If they say the facility is about to break ground on a new lap pool, don’t believe it unless it’s written down.
-Clubs in the District, Maryland, and Virginia must by law allow you to cancel your contract if you quit because of medical reasons or move out of the area.
+Washington state law requires clubs to release you from a term contract if you quit a club after you have been a member for one year or longer.
+If your contract’s term is longer than one year, the club must refund a prorated share of any initiation fees minus a fee of up to 50 percent, unless the contract explicitly states that initiation fees are nonrefundable.
 During the first year of a term contract, many clubs will let you off the hook for monthly fees or refund the unused share of the annual fee in the absence of illness or injury but you’ll have to repay the club for any discounts received for committing to a term or pay a cancellation fee.

 For members who need to take some time off, many clubs defer monthly payments during “freeze” periods.
 Or they may have you continue making discounted payments on schedule but extend your membership and waive the initiation fee when you become active again.
 Most clubs that allow freezes restrict them to cases of illness or injury, pregnancy and childbirth, or temporary relocation: You can’t just take time off because of nice weather.
 But some clubs allow membership freezes regardless of the reason.
 Many have a minimum length of freeze (for example, at least three months), a maximum, or both.